kbbodner/cefi_shortcourse_students_2023/README.md

 ### Lectures

 First, is the `Lectures` folder, where the various lecture materials can be found for the course.
-These lectures were recorded, and the recording videos can be found on the [CEFI website](https://youtube.com/playlist?list=PLmpgJtGjCb06k0MMg6WFPbVIQq01O0K5X&si=VhCaBp1H4-AksiMK).
+These lectures were recorded, and the recording videos can be found on the [EFI YouTube channel](https://youtube.com/playlist?list=PLmpgJtGjCb06k0MMg6WFPbVIQq01O0K5X&si=VhCaBp1H4-AksiMK).

 ![first-slide](./Figs/slide-1.png)